Saturday 22 September 2018

 Annual screening mammography.
 This is by far the best way to make sure your breasts remain healthy and cancer free.
 Mammography is the only test that has been proven to save lives.
 If your center offers 3D mammography, also known as tomosynthesis, you should definitely choose this option.
 This newer type of mammogram is better at finding subtle cancers and also decreases the number of women who need to return for additional pictures.

 There are several other tests that can be used for supplemental screening in conjunction with your mammogram.
-By far the best additional test for high risk women is Breast MRI.
-This test is extremely sensitive—it finds nearly all cancers when they are small and treatable.
-Screening breast ultrasound, another test used for supplemental screening, is not as useful as breast MRI—it finds fewer cancers and requires many more benign biopsies to diagnose these cancers.
-Other screening tests such as breast specific gamma imaging are less commonly used.
+By far, the best additional test for high-risk women is the Breast MRI.
+This test is extremely sensitive and can detect nearly all cancers when they are small and treatable.
+Screening breast ultrasound, another test used for supplemental screening, is not as useful as Breast MRI.
+It finds fewer cancers and requires many more benign biopsies to diagnose these cancers.
+Other screening tests, such as breast-specific gamma imaging, are less commonly used.

 Develop a relationship with a breast specialist.
 Some large centers offer high-risk clinics, but in most parts of the country this will mean making an appointment with a breast surgeon.
 This doctor will go over your history and help you develop a screening regimen that works for you.
 Some women prefer to have their mammogram and breast MRI performed on the same day.
 Others choose to stagger these tests every six months so they are being screened at least twice a year.
 Your breast surgeon will also examine your breasts on a regular basis to assess for subtle changes.